ShadowJhakx98/HextrixAiOS/README.md

 ## Current Development Status (v0.3.9-dev)

-The project is in active development with significant progress in core OS foundations:
+The project is in active development with significant progress in core OS foundations and ongoing enhancements to graphical capabilities:

+### Accomplishments
 - ✅ Fully functional Hardware Abstraction Layer (HAL) with device drivers
 - ✅ Memory management with paging and protection capabilities
 - ✅ Process management with priority-based scheduling